 “Hi Debbie, it’s ____ from ________ calling for our 8:45 appointment.
 Sounds like you might be tied up for a few moments.
 I’ll call in 10 minutes if I haven’t heard from you.
 In the meantime, my number is ______”

 Next, call in 10 minutes.
 Exactly.
 If the prospect is still not there, leave another message:

 “Hi Debbie, it’s ___ from ___, following up on our 8:45 appointment.
 Looks like you’re still tied up.
 Please give me a call when you’re free at —– —–, otherwise I will call you later this morning or early this afternoon.”

-If that doesn’t work make four more follow up calls but space them three business days apart.
-This shows persistence but the calls are spread far enough apart that the client doesn’t fell like she’s being stalked.
-If there’s no response by then, you probably won’t get one but at least you took a good stab at it.
+If that doesn’t work, make four more follow-up calls, but space them three business days apart.
+This shows persistence, but the calls are spread far enough apart that the client doesn’t feel like she’s being stalked.
+If there’s no response by then, you probably won’t get one, but at least you took a good stab at it.